Microsoft TechNet: Library

 In January 2014, Microsoft announced that Microsoft Security Bulletins and Advisories would be merged into the TechNet Library.

 In 2016, Microsoft introduced the new technical documentation platform, Microsoft Docs, intended as a replacement of TechNet and MSDN libraries.
-For the next two years Microsoft was migrating their materials into Microsoft Docs.
+For the next two years Microsoft migrated their materials into Microsoft Docs.
 Now most of the TechNet Library pages redirect to the corresponding Microsoft Docs pages.